PostgreSQL Backups

 Sentinel is using PostgreSQL database for all analytics/reports/history data.
 PostgreSQL should be done on regular bases to eliminate possible data losses in case of disasters.

 This is the standalone backups which provide fast and consistent data snapshot.
-These are backups that cannot be used for point-in-time recovery, yet are typically much faster to backup and restore than pg_dump
+These are backups that cannot be used for point-in-time recovery, yet are typically much faster to backup and restore than `pg_dump` dumps.
+This backups can not be used for PostgreSQL version migration and can created and restored only on the same major version.&#x20;

 Create folder for backups